rayquaza912/Ricing/README.md

 By default, it refers to `~/Documents/pgp/`, where
 * `asc` is your encrypted files folder, such as addresses or messages in plain ASCII PGP.
-* `pub` is where you put yout recipients public key.
+* `pub` is where you put your recipients public key.
 * `txt` is your decrypted messages folder.
 It also contains your plain addresse text.

 Here is the common output when you launch the script :